trulia/choroplethr/README.md

 Master: [![Build Status](https://travis-ci.org/trulia/choroplethr.png?branch=master)](https://travis-ci.org/trulia/choroplethr)
 Dev: [![Build Status](https://travis-ci.org/trulia/choroplethr.png?branch=dev)](https://travis-ci.org/trulia/choroplethr)

-`choroplethr` simplifies the creation of choropleths in R.  A choropleth is a thematic map where geographic regions such as states are colored according to some metric, such as which political party the state voted for.  `choroplethr` is built on top of the [ggplot2](http://ggplot2.org/) graphics library and is supports three levels of geographic resolution and three types of scales.
-Common problems such as matching county data with map data, choosing and labeling discrete scales and creating a clean background are handled automatically.
+`choroplethr` simplifies the creation of choropleths in R.  A choropleth is a thematic map where geographic regions, such as states, are colored according to some metric, such as the number of people who live in that state.  choroplethr provides:

-`choroplethr` provides native support for viewing data from the US Census's [American Community Survey (ACS)](https://www.census.gov/acs/www/).

-`choropleth` also supports animating choropleths, which is useful for seeing trends in regions over time, such as population changes.

-The `choroplethr` package is described more fully in the following wiki pages:
+2. An easy interface for creating choropleths using four popular maps (US States, US Counties, US Zips and Countries of the world).
+3. Support for creating choropleths from two popular APIs (US Census Bureau and World Bank)
+1. A framework for creating choropleths from arbitrary shapefiles.

+j

 1. [What is a choropleth?
 When should I use one?](https://github.com/trulia/choroplethr/wiki/What-is-a-choropleth%3F--When-should-I-use-one%3F)
 1. [Choosing a Level of Detail (lod)](https://github.com/trulia/choroplethr/wiki/Choosing-a-Level-of-Detail-%28lod%29)